-More than 200 individuals met at Savory Elementary School in D.C.’s Anacostia neighborhood recently to participate in the Rally for Racial Equity, Housing, and Jobs.
+More than 200 individuals met at Savoy Elementary School in D.C.’s Anacostia neighborhood recently to participate in the Rally for Racial Equity, Housing, and Jobs.
 Jubilee residents and staff attended to show support for the city-wide movement to promote access to quality homes and jobs for people of color and those with very low incomes.

 “It’s time to turn our face back into the wind—despite our amazing progress—and see who’s still left behind,” said Steve Glaude, president and CEO of The Coalition for Nonprofit Housing and Economic Development, which sponsored the event.
 “We have to protect our most vulnerable neighbors—those with health challenges and very low income.
 For many, that means housing plus supportive services.”

 The rally occurred the weekend before the D.C.
 City Council began debating the city’s budget for the next fiscal year.
 Housing advocates are pressing city officials to fund the Housing Production Trust Fund, a program essential to preserving affordable homes in D.C., at $120 million in 2019.